electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/uiandoperations/navigation/_index.md

 ## GPS Antenna

-The GPS antenna used by the navigation system is located on roof of e-tron
+The GPS antenna used by the navigation system is located on the roof of e-tron

 ![Antenna](antenna.jpg "GPS antenna on roof of e-tron and e-tron Sportback")

 {{% children description="true" depth="1" %}}